How can you get permanent residence through employment?

 Here you will find out how to obtain a ‘Green Card’ if you have find lawful employment in the US.

 One of the ways in which you can migrate to the United States is via employment.
-It mostly depends on the conditions and needs of the company you work, or will work for, but this path allows you to legally migrate to the United States with a temporary employment visa, and later on to request a ‘Green Card’.
+It mostly depends on the conditions and needs of the company you work, or will work for.
+This path allows you to legally migrate to the United States with a temporary employment visa, and later request a ‘Green Card’.

-Xavier Law Firm, immigration lawyers in Houston, TX, and Los Angeles, CA, will provide you with a simple guide with everything you should know about immigration into the United States thorugh employment.
+Xavier Law Firm, immigration lawyers in Houston, TX, and Los Angeles, CA, will provide you with a simple guide with everything you should know about immigration into the United States through employment.

 US Employment visa

 After the Alien Relative Petition, Employment Immigration is the most common way to obtain a permanent residence permit in the United States.